 5. Water.
 In addition to drinking it, try putting some water on your wood stove or regular stove to help raise the humidity in your home.
 Be sure to keep enough water in the pot.

 6. Douse while you’re still damp.
-Applying lotion or oil to damp skin is best bet for retaining moisture.
+Applying lotion or oil to damp skin is the best bet for retaining moisture.
 When you get out of the bath or shower, pat, don’t rub, to get rid of just enough water so you don’t leave a wet trail.
 Then rub on your lotion and work it into the skin.
 This will help seal in the moisture.

 7. Go bananas!
-Mash a banana with a fork and apply as a thick coat on affected area.
+Mash a banana with a fork and apply as a thick coat on the affected area.
 Leave for 15-20 minutes, then wash off with warm water.

 8. Think natural.
 Instead of buying a moisturizer, try using Vitamin E oil, jojoba oil, or aloe vera for your hands and legs.
-Lavender oil is one of the best moisturizing oils, simply add a few drops to your bath water.
+Lavender oil is one of the best moisturizing oils, simply add a few drops to your bathwater.
 You can also dilute this oil in your regular moisturizers and use it.